URBiNAT: Mission, Goals, Methods

-URBiNAT focuses on the regeneration and integration of deprived social housing urban developments through an innovative and inclusive catalogue of Nature-Based Solutions (NBS), ensuring sustainability and mobilising forces for social cohesion.
-Interventions focus on the public space to co-create with citizens new urban, social and nature-based relations within and between different neighbourhoods.
-Taking the full physical, mental and social well-being of citizens as its main goal, URBiNAT aims to co-plan a healthy corridor as an innovative and flexible NBS, which itself integrates a large number of micro NBS emerging from community-driven design processes.
+URBiNAT focuses on the regeneration and integration of underserved city districts.
+Project interventions focus on public spaces and the co-creation, with citizens, of new social and nature-based relations within and between different neighbourhoods.
+Using a holistic approach, taking into account the full physical, mental and social well-being of citizens, URBiNAT aims to co-create a Healthy Corridor as an innovative and flexible nature-based solution (NBS), which itself integrates a large number of micro NBS emerging from community-driven design processes.

-Partners will contribute their innovative NBS experience deployed through an array of transdisciplinary knowledge, methodologies and tools, as nature-based solutions.
-This will be supplemented by ‘smart’ digital tools, citizen engagement, solidarity and social economy initiatives, social innovation for value-generation, incubation for business development and capacity building, and ICT governance platforms.
+Partners contribute their innovative NBS experience deployed through an array of transdisciplinary knowledge, methodologies and tools, as nature-based solutions.
+This is supplemented by ‘smart’ digital tools, citizen engagement, solidarity and social economy initiatives, social innovation for value-generation, incubation for business development and capacity building, and ICT governance platforms.
 The social, economic and urban impacts will be measured and replicated by URBiNAT Observatory.

-HEALTHY CORRIDORS, with a customisedde NBS catalogue, will be co-created and co-planned for the frontrunner and follower cities, testing an innovative and inclusive urban model to regenerate deprived districts, specifically within and linking social housing neighbourhoods.
-Participative-design will be the cornerstone approach in achieving new models of urban development.
-Design thinking processes and methods will underpin the creation of Healthy Corridors with NBS.
+HEALTHY CORRIDORS, with a customised NBS catalogue, are being co-created and co-planned in Frontrunner and Follower Cities, testing an innovative and inclusive urban model to regenerate deprived districts, specifically within and linking social housing neighbourhoods.

 We propose an urban inclusive and innovative nature for our neighbourhoods